 It is June 1944.
 You are the dorsal turret gunner on a Lancaster bomber carrying out a night-time raid against the rail yard in Cambrai, France.
-Your aircraft has just been raked by cannon fire from a stealthy German Ju88 night fighter that appeared out of nowhere from 7 o’clock.
+Your aircraft has just been raked by cannon fire from a stealthy German Ju88 night fighter that sneaked up on you from 7 o’clock.
 Two of your Lanc’s engines are out, and flames fed by hydraulic fluid ruptures are engulfing the aft end of the fuselage.
 The commander gives the order to bail out¹, and you are ready to jump, but you see that the rear turret gunner is trapped in his position and unable to free himself because the hydraulics are gone and the door is jammed.
 You are all of 27 years of age.
 What do you do?

 If you are Warrant Officer Andrew Mynarski, you suspend your own escape and make your way aft, beating back the flames in an attempt to free your crew mate, who is otherwise doomed to crash to earth inside the flaming wreck.
 As you work frantically with an axe to release your friend — ultimately to no avail — your own flight suit and parachute catch on fire.
 Seeing, finally, that it is hopeless, you salute your trapped comrade and jump.